Unramified extensions of quadratic number fields with Galois group $SL_2(7)$: Introduction and main results

 \section{Introduction and main results}

+This paper is concerned with the ``unramified inverse Galois problem", more concretely, the realization of certain prescribed groups as Galois groups of unramified Galois extensions over certain (small) number fields $K$.
+One reason for the interest in such extensions is their algebraic-topological relevance: the Galois groups of finite unramified Galois extensions of $K$ are exactly the finite quotients of the \'etale fundamental group $\pi_1^{et}(\textrm{Spec}(O_K))$ of the spectrum of its ring of integers (cf., e.g., \cite[Chapter X]{NSW}).
+Since $\mathbb{Q}$ is well-known to have no nontrivial unramified extensions by the Hermite-Minkowski theorem, the smallest fields of interest are quadratic number fields, and indeed, there is a wide variety of open problems here.
+Most famously, the Cohen-Lenstra heuristics on class groups \cite{CL84} predict the asymptotic distribution of quadratic number fields possessing an unramified extension with a given {\it abelian} Galois group.

-The following is a folklore conjecture in inverse Galois theory: \begin{conjecture} For any finite group $G$, there exist infinitely many quadratic number fields $K$ such that $K$ possesses a Galois extension with Galois group $G$ unramified at all (finite and infinite) primes of $K$. \end{conjecture}
+For general finite groups $G$, the following is a folklore conjecture. \begin{conjecture} For any finite group $G$, there exist infinitely many quadratic number fields $K$ such that $K$ possesses a Galois extension with Galois group $G$ unramified at all (finite and infinite) primes of $K$. \end{conjecture}

 This is known to be true only in some special cases, including the case of cyclic groups (from class field theory, cf.\ \cite{AC55}), symmetric and alternating groups (e.g., \cite{Yam70} (which does not consider ramification at infinity) or \cite{Ked} (which does)), and a few other almost simple finite groups (e.g., \cite{KNS}).
 The common idea for the nonsolvable cases is to carefully specialize suitable function field extensions over $\mathbb{Q}$ (or equivalently, multiparameter polynomials over $\mathbb{Q}$) with prescribed Galois group to obtain extensions of $\mathbb{Q}$ with a desired ramification behavior.
-Further evidence for Conjecture \ref{conj:1} is provided by analogs over global function fields, which have proved fruitful and led to concrete distribution heuristics, in \cite{Wood}, for extensions $L/K$ with $[K:\mathbb{Q}]=2$ and $Gal(L/K)=G$.
+Further evidence for Conjecture \ref{conj:1} is provided by analogs over global function fields, which have proven fruitful and led to concrete distribution heuristics, in \cite{Wood}, for extensions $L/K$ with $[K:\mathbb{Q}]=2$ and $Gal(L/K)=G$.
 We will neither present nor use those heuristics in the present paper, although it is useful to keep in mind that the expected distribution differs depending on the concrete Galois group $Gal(\tilde{L}/\mathbb{Q}) \le G\wr C_2$, where $\tilde{L}$ denotes the Galois closure of $L/\mathbb{Q}$.